Study Antropology and religion - in Nepal: Religion and power

 The majority of the students are from Skandinavia, with an increasing number of participants from other European countries.
 Kulturstudier offers scholarships to students from India and Nepal.
 This is to make our program accessible to local students, that might not otherwise have the financial means to participate.
 The scholarship students helps the visting students connect with and understand their environments.

 The differences in the students´ social, academic and professional backgrounds also make for interesting debates and seminar groups.
 Approximately one third of the students come directly from college, one third has started their bachelor programs and the last third is made up of experienced students.

-The independent status of Kulturstudier makes it possible for us to recruit the best lecturers and seminar leaders from all over the world, including Vietnam.
+The independent status of Kulturstudier makes it possible for us to recruit the best lecturers and seminar leaders from all over the world, including Nepal and India.
 We are very proud of our proficient teaching staff who ensure that students recieve the maximum benefits from their studies.

 The main objective of the program is to bring to life the academic theory, and enable the students to make real life comparisons.
 While it is up to the students to make the most out of the experience, we organise field trips to introduce the students to current and relevant examples to challenge the more abstract concepts of the curriculum.

 - The self-study period: before you travel to Nepal you are expected to get acquinted with the curriculum and write an introductory assignment.

 - The main periode: consists of ten weeks in Nepal with lectures, seminars, field trips and group assignments.

 - Home exam and essay: at the end of the ten weeks you have three weeks to write your home exam and seven weeks to finnish the essay.